 Kilchoman is one of Scotland’s handful of distilleries still practicing traditional floor malting, a process which almost all distilleries outsourced with the onset of commercial distilling.
 The process involves soaking the barley in water before it is laid on a concrete floor and regularly turned by hand.
 This triggers the barley to germinate, allowing for the conversion of starch to fermentable sugars and alcohol.
 The labour intensive nature of floor malting is a significant factor in its demise, though it remains at the heart of our 100% Islay philosophy.

 Cut from Islay’s many ocean-soaked peat bogs and used to smoke the germinating barley, the unique make-up of Islay peat adds layers of rich, maritime smoky character to the whisky.
 During the peating process the barley absorbs the distinct Islay peat character, adding layers of complexity to the whisky once distilled and matured.
 After peating and drying the malted barley is left to rest for a minimum of two weeks ahead of milling and mashing.

 After peating the barley is sat resting in the malt bins for around two weeks before making its journey to the still house for the next stage.
 Our custom built 1.2 ton mash tun is put to work on a daily basis with a careful balance of water temperature and slowly turning rakes working to extract fermentable sugars from the crushed barley grains.
-This liquid, worts, is then drained off to form the basis of the Kilchoman spirit, leaving behind the spent grain known as draff which is used to feed our herd of Aberdeen Angus cattle.
+This liquid, wort, is then drained off to form the basis of the Kilchoman spirit, leaving behind the spent grain known as draff which is used to feed our herd of Aberdeen Angus cattle.

-Once the sweet, malty and slightly smoky worts is drained from the mash tun, distiller’s yeast is added to trigger fermentation and the creation of alcohol.
+Once the sweet, malty and slightly smoky wort is drained from the mash tun, distiller’s yeast is added to trigger fermentation and the creation of alcohol.
 Our fermentation is never rushed, at nearly double the industry standard, our 85 hour fermentation allows for the development of complex esters and the build up of lactic acid which produce creamy, buttery and particularly fruity notes.
 This long fermentation time is vital in creating the complex and flavourful spirit unique to Kilchoman.